cabforum/forum/Bylaws.md

 Elections for officers of the Forum and officers of Chartered Working Groups (CWGs) are coordinated in the Forum itself, not the CWGs.
 The Forum Chair and Vice Chair oversee all CWG elections before being replaced by the newly elected Forum Chair and Vice Chair.
 CWG officers are elected by voting of the corresponding CWG Voting Members while Forum-level officers are elected by voting of all Forum-level Voting Members.

  1. Term of office: The Forum will elect a Chair and Vice Chair, each to serve for a term of two (2) years.
 The Vice Chair has the authority of the Chair in the event of any absence or unavailability of the Chair, and in such circumstances, any duty delegated to the Chair herein may be performed by the Vice Chair.
 For example, the Vice Chair will preside at Forum Meetings and Forum Teleconferences in the Chair’s absence.
-The offices of Chair and Vice Chair may only be filled by Forum Voting Member representatives.
+The offices of Chair and Vice Chair may only be filled by Voting Representatives.
 No person may serve as Forum Chair for more than a two-year period or be elected to Forum Vice Chair upon expiration or termination of the person’s service as Forum Chair, but a person is eligible to be elected as Forum Chair again after having vacated the position as Chair for at least one (1) term.
-Elections of CWG Officers are also handled at the Forum level.
+Elections of CWG Officers are also coordinated at the Forum level by the Forum Chair and Vice Chair but voting for CWG officers is performed by the corresponding CWG Voting Members.
 No person may serve as Chair of a CWG for more than three (3) terms.
 However, in such a situation, they may be elected Vice Chair of the CWG and/or be elected as CWG Chair again after having vacated the position as CWG Chair for at least one term.
 Serving as an officer, or history of having served as an officer, in one CWG has no impact on eligibility to be elected as an officer of another CWG.

-2. Manner of conducting nominations: At least sixty (60) days prior to the expiration of the current Chair’s term or upon his/her early termination as Chair, the Chair or Vice Chair will announce through the management mailing list that nominations are open for the office of Chair and the Vice Chair will automatically be nominated as the next Chair, but Forum Voting Members may nominate their own representatives or representatives of other Voting Members to be additional candidates as Chair.
+2. Manner of conducting nominations: At least sixty (60) days prior to the expiration of the current Chair’s term or upon his/her early termination as Chair, the Chair or Vice Chair will announce through the management mailing list that nominations are open for the office of Chair and the Vice Chair will automatically be nominated as the next Chair, but Forum Voting Members may nominate their own Voting Representatives or Voting Representatives of other Voting Members to be additional candidates as Chair.
 A Vice Chair may decline the nomination to the office of Chair and/or indicate an intent to seek nomination for re-election to the office of Vice Chair.
 The nomination period for Chair will last for at least one (1) week but no longer than four (4) weeks.
-The election for Chair is then conducted according to the procedures below.
-Upon the successful election of a new Chair, the nomination period for the office of Vice Chair shall be announced.
+Upon the close of the nominations for Chair, the nomination period for the office of Vice Chair shall immediately open.
 The nomination period for Vice Chair will last for at least one (1) week but no longer than four (4) weeks.

  3. Manner of holding officer elections: If a single individual is nominated for a position, the Forum will hold a ballot prepared and submitted by the Forum Chair, with the exception of not requiring endorsers and not requiring a discussion period, to confirm appointment of the nominee.
-For the confirmation ballot, each Voting Member is entitled to a single vote regardless of the number of participating Voting Member representatives or whether the Voting Member is categorized as a Certificate Issuer or a Certificate Consumer.
-Only designated Voting Representatives are allowed to cast votes on behalf of Voting Members.
-If multiple votes are received from a Voting Member’s representatives, the last vote submitted during the voting period is considered the Voting Member’s vote.
+For the confirmation ballot, each Voting Member is entitled to a single vote regardless of the number of Voting Representatives it may have or whether the Voting Member is categorized as a Certificate Issuer or a Certificate Consumer.
+Only Voting Representatives are allowed to cast votes on behalf of Voting Members.
+If multiple votes are received from a Voting Member, the last vote submitted during the voting period is considered the Voting Member's vote.
 The single nominee is considered confirmed if a majority of the Voting Members who vote are in favor of the appointment, regardless of the number of votes cast and irrespective of whether 2/3 of the Certificate Issuers or fifty percent (50%) plus one (1) of the Certificate Consumers approve appointment of the nominee.

     If more than one candidate is nominated for Chair or Vice Chair, the Forum Chair will submit an election ballot, with the exception of not requiring endorsers or a discussion period, to determine which candidate will fill the position.
 Within two (2) weeks after the close of the nomination period, the Chair or Vice Chair will establish an election committee and announce the election ballot on the management mailing list along with the ballot start date, ballot end date, and a description of the voting process.
 The Chair or Vice Chair will appoint the election committee by selecting at least two (2) volunteers who have a reputation for independence, preferably individuals without voting rights in the Forum and that participate as Associate Members.
 The election committee is responsible solely for tallying Voting Member votes from their Voting Representatives in connection with the election ballot.
-The description must include the email address(es) where Voting Member Voting Representatives will send their vote, which should be the email addresses of the election committee.
+The description must include the email address(es) to where Voting Representatives will send their vote, which should be the email addresses of the members of the election committee.

-    For election ballots, each Voting Member is entitled to a single vote regardless of the number of participating Voting Member representatives or whether the Voting Member is categorized as a Certificate Issuer or a Certificate Consumer.
-Only designated Voting Representatives are allowed to cast votes on behalf of Voting Members.
-If multiple votes are received from a Voting Member’s representatives, the last vote submitted during the voting period is considered the Voting Member’s vote.
+    For election ballots, each Voting Member is entitled to a single vote regardless of the number of Voting Representatives it may have or whether the Voting Member is categorized as a Certificate Issuer or a Certificate Consumer.
+Only Voting Representatives are allowed to cast votes on behalf of Voting Members.
+If multiple votes are received from a Voting Member, the last vote submitted during the voting period by its Voting Representative is considered the Voting Member's vote.
 Within two (2) weeks after the election ballot closes, the election committee will compile the votes, ensure that only one (1) vote is counted per Voting Member, confirm the results with other members of the election committee, and publish the ballot results by sending an email to the Public Mail List.
 The election committee will not include any votes submitted before or after the voting period when compiling the votes.
 The ballot results email will contain only the following information: a short description of the ballot purpose, the total number of votes submitted during the ballot period, and the name of the nominee receiving the most votes.
 The election committee may include other language as necessary to accurately describe the ballot and any concerns the election committee had with the ballot, provided that such language does not disclose how individual Voting Members voted.
 The election committee will treat the votes of individual Voting Members as confidential information.
 The nominee receiving the most votes is appointed to the applicable position, regardless of the number of votes cast and irrespective of whether two thirds (2/3) of the Certificate Issuers or fifty percent (50%) plus one (1) of the Certificate Consumers voted for the nominee.
 If the election ballot results in a tie among the candidates receiving the most votes, the Forum Chair or Forum Vice Chair will call for another election ballot that includes only the two tying candidates.

  4. Duties: The Chair and Vice Chair shall exercise their functions in a fair and neutral manner, allowing all Members equal treatment for their comments and proposals, and shall not favor one side over another in any matter (except that the Chair and Vice Chair may indicate their own position during discussion and voting on the matter).
 The Chair and Vice Chair shall have no personal liability for any activities of the Forum or its Members.